Jury has reached a verdict in Johnny Depp, Amber Heard trial – KION546

 By Sonia Moghe, CNN

-The jury has reached a verdict in the civil defamation cases between Johnny Depp and Amber Heard, spokespeople for both parties tell CNN.
+The jury has reached a verdict in the civil defamation cases between Johnny Depp and Amber Heard, spokespeople for both parties told CNN.

-The verdict is expected to be read at the court in Fairfax, Virginia at 3 p.m EST. The jury has been deliberating for about 14 hours.
+The verdict is expected to be read at the court in Fairfax, Virginia at 3 p.m. local time.
+The jury has been deliberating for about 14 hours.

 Depp sued Heard for defamation for $50 million over a 2018 op-ed she wrote for The Washington Post in which she described herself as a “public figure representing domestic abuse.”
 Though Depp was not named in the article, he claims it cost him lucrative acting roles.
 Heard countersued for $100 million, over statements Depp’s attorney made about her abuse claims.
 Heard and Depp met in 2009 and were married from 2015-2016.